-A Math node is a Calculation node that you can use in the policy model to perform mathematical operations on numeric input values.
+A Math node is a Calculation node that you can use in the policy model to perform operations on mathematical expressions.
 The node performs operations on the values represented by variables that you define for the node.
 It evaluates the expression that you provide (for example, a^2+bc) based on the input values, mathematical functions, and operators used.
 The resulting value of the expression is returned as the output of the Math node, which can be used in another node in the policy model.
-The variables used in the mathematical expression defined for a Math node can be configured to represent a single numeric value or a collection of numeric values.
+The variables used in the mathematical expression defined for a Math node can be configured to represent a single value or a collection of values.